Kenya: Investing in education for a better future

-- Kenya is committed to becoming a middle-income country by 2030 and acknowledges that quality education is vital to achieving this vision.
+- Kenya is committed to becoming a newly industrialized nation by 2030 and acknowledges that quality education is vital to achieving this vision.

 - Within a short time and with GPE support, Kenya has made impressive progress, including a 70% reduction in the cost of textbooks, the equal enrollment of girls and boys, and the training of 102,000 teachers in innovative teaching methods.